ducktapeai/ducktape/README.md

 - "create an event for 7pm tonight to my KIDS calendar inviting joe.blogs@gmail.com"
 - "schedule a weekly team meeting every Tuesday at 10am with Jane and Bob"
 - "create a monthly book club meeting on the first Friday until December"
+- "schedule a zoom meeting with the team tomorrow at 3pm for one hour"

 ## Command Reference